raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 These questions are deep enough that exploring their answers will prod us to learn a lot more about finite-state automata, composition, and building tools for ourselves.

----

-### terminology

-In this essay will will play a little loose with terminology.
+[^terminology]: In this essay will will play a little loose with terminology.
 We are concerned with [finite-state machines][fsa], also called *finite-state automata*.
 Finite-state automata can do a lot of things.
 They can recognize sentences in a language, which is our interest here.
-Finite-state automata that recognize statements in a language are also called _finite-state recognizers_.

-Finite-state automata can also do thing that are not of interest to our essay today.
+Finite-state automata that recognize statements in a language are also called _finite-state recognizers_.<br/<br/>Finite-state automata can also do thing that are not of interest to our essay today.
 A finite-state recognizer recognizes whether a sentence is a sentence in a language.
 A finite-state automaton can also be devised that not only recognizes whether a sentence is in a language, but also recognizes whether it belongs to one or more distinct subsets of statements in a language.
-Such automata are called _classifiers_, and a recognizer is the degenerate case of a classifier that only recognizes one subset.

-(Other automata can generate strings, transform strings, and so forth.
-These are also not of interest to us here.)

-Now that we have established that finite-state automata can do much more than "just" recognize statements in languages, we will continue on for the rest of the essay using the terms "finite-state automaton," "finite state machine," and "finite-state recognizer" interchangeably.
+Such automata are called _classifiers_, and a recognizer is the degenerate case of a classifier that only recognizes one subset.<br/><br/>Now that we have established that finite-state automata can do much more than "just" recognize statements in languages, we will continue on for the rest of the essay using the terms "finite-state automaton," "finite-state machine," and "finite-state recognizer" interchangeably.

 [fsa]: https://en.wikipedia.org/wiki/Finite-state_machine